What are Colon Polyps?

 Colon polyps are small clumps of cells that form on the lining of the colon.
 While most are benign, some can be premalignant and develop into colon cancer.
-Because colon polyps do not generally cause symptoms, if you are over the age of 50, overweight, or a smoker, regular colonoscopy screening procedures are important for monitoring existing colon polyps and reducing your colon cancer risk.
+Because they do not generally cause symptoms, if you are over the age of 50, overweight, or a smoker, regular colonoscopy screening procedures are important for monitoring existing colon polyps and reducing your colon cancer risk.

-The signs and symptoms of colon polyps are uncommon and usually identified during an exam or procedure.
-However, many with colon polyps experience:
+The signs and symptoms are uncommon, so polyps are usually identified during an exam or procedure.
+However, many people with colon polyps experience:

 If you are experiencing abdominal pain, blood in your stool, or changes in your bowel habits that last longer than a week, schedule an appointment with Digestive Health Associates of Cheyenne to determine if colon polyps are causing your symptoms.
 Are you over 50 or have risk factors for colon cancer?
 Schedule your colonoscopy screening today.